Fall 2020 Evaluation and Applied Research Webinar Series

 Description: What light can evaluation shed on what is meant by “systemic racism”?
 How do evaluative thinking and systems thinking intersect in examining, monitoring, and illuminating the nature, scope, and implications of systemic racism?
 Traditionally, evaluation and evaluators have believed that credibility depended on being above and outside the fray.
 Post-normal evaluation reframes evaluation and evaluators as very much part of the fray, whether acknowledged or not.
 This webinar will include examination of evaluation’s historic and current engagement with issues of racism and social justice, both within evaluation practice and in the larger society.
 Reflective practice question: How far dare evaluators go in attempting to change the world?

-Title: Election hindsight: Bringing an evaluation lens to understanding and interpreting the 2020 presidential election.
+Title: Election day anticipation: Bringing an evaluation lens to preparing to understand and interpret the 2020 presidential election.

-Description: This webinar will be an exercise in meaning-making and sense-making by asking: what did the election results mean?
-How do we make sense of what has happened?
+Description: This webinar will be an exercise in meaning-making and sense-making by asking: how do we prepare to make sense of the election results evaluatively?
+How do we interpret what has happened?
 How can and does evaluative thinking inform meaning-making and sense-making on the big issues of our time, both for us personally and professionally, and institutionally and societally?

 Title: Seeing, understanding, and acting on interconnections, interrelationships, and interdependencies